ropensci/beautier/Examples.md

 )
 ```

-Thanks to Paul van Els and Yacine Ben Cheheda for this use case.
+Thanks to Paul van Els and Yacine Ben Chehida for this use case.